IE-bank-team/ie-bank-infrastructure/modules/network/express-route-circuit/README.md

 ### Parameter: `bandwidthInMbps`

 This is the bandwidth in Mbps of the circuit being created.
-It must exactly match one of the available bandwidth offers List ExpressRoute Service Providers API call.
+It must exactly match uno of the available bandwidth offers List ExpressRoute Service Providers API call.

 - Required: Yes
 - Type: int